The reference librarians at the Ross-Blakley Law Library are happy to help you find or navigate research resources.

 Deferred Action for Childhood Arrivals (DACA) is a kind of administrative relief from deportation.
 The purpose of DACA is to protect eligible immigrant youth who came to the United States when they were children from deportation.
 DACA gives young undocumented immigrants: 1) protection from deportation, and 2) a work permit.
 The program expires after two years, subject to renewal.

 November 12 2019: The Supreme Court heard oral arguments for the case Department of Homeland Security v.
 Regents of the University of California, a high-profile challenge to the Trump administration’s decision to terminate the DACA program.
-A decision by SCOTUS on DACA is expected by the summer of 2020.

 August 3, 2018: Judge Bates issued an opinion upholding his April 24, 2018 decision allowing DACA renewals, but partially stayed the order regarding new applicants.
 At present, no first-time DACA applications are being accepted, but DACA status may be renewed for those who already have it.
 Read Judge Bates' opinion here.